matthewfranglen/git-permission-fix/README.md

 Clone the repository and put git-permission-fix in a folder on your path, or add the repository folder to your path.

+You can also install this using [antigen](https://github.com/zsh-users/antigen), like so:

+    antigen-bundle matthewfranglen/git-permission-fix

 Useage
 ------